BetaHuhn/spaces-cli/README.md

 Run `yarn lint` or `npm run lint` to lint the project.

 Please check out the [contributing guide](CONTRIBUTING.md) and the [Code of Conduct](CODE_OF_CONDUCT.md).

+This project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).
+To see differences with previous versions refer to [CHANGELOG](./CHANGELOG.md).

 ## ❔ About